 There are two main types of ischemic stroke:

 Thrombotic strokes.
 They're caused by a blood clot that forms in an artery that supplies blood to your brain.

 Embolic strokes.
 They happen when a clot forms somewhere else in your body and travels through the blood vessels to your brain.
 It gets stuck there and stops the flow of your blood.

 The symptoms of an ischemic stroke depend on which parts of your brain are affected.
 They can include things like:

 - Sudden numbness or weakness of your face, arm, or leg, often on one side of the body

 - Dizziness, loss of balance or coordination, or trouble walking

 You're more likely to have an ischemic stroke if you:

 Sometimes you can get complications.
 A stroke damages your brain cells.
 The more damage that's done, the more problems you can have.
-That's why it's important to get medical help as soon as possible.
+That's why it's important to get medical help as soon as possible because there is a limited time for treating an acute stroke.
 If you don't get treatment, you can have trouble like:

 - Fluid buildup, swelling, and bleeding in your brain